 Stockholders as of the Record Date are invited to attend the Meeting.
 Stockholders must present a form of photo identification acceptable to the Company, such as a valid driver's license or passport, to be admitted to the Meeting.
 Registered holders may vote upon presentation of such identification.
-Beneficial owners must obtain a proxy from their broker, bank or other holder of record and present it to the inspector of election with their ballot.
+Beneficial owners who hold their shares through a nominee, such as a broker or a bank, must obtain a proxy from such nominee or other holder of record and present it to the inspector of election with their ballot.
 Each stockholder may appoint only one proxy holder or representative to attend the Meeting on his or her behalf.
-In addition, we continue to monitor the ongoing COVID-19 pandemic, and we reserve the right to implement any safety measures as we deem prudent or as may be required by applicable laws or government orders.
-Such safety measures may include, among others, requirements to wear masks and follow social distancing protocols.
+In addition, we reserve the right to implement any health and safety measures as we deem prudent or as may be required by applicable laws or government orders.
+In recent years, such safety measures have included, among others, requirements to wear masks and follow social distancing protocols.

 The Meeting will begin promptly at 10:00 a.m.
 Eastern Daylight Time.
-Please allow ample time for the checkin procedures.
+Please allow ample time for the check-in procedures.
 Media may attend the Meeting by invitation only.
 No cameras, audio or video recording equipment, communication devices, or other similar equipment may be brought into the Meeting.